Post By RelatedRelated Post

-- Use only the amount called for based on your lawn’s square footage.
+- Apply only the amount called for based on your lawn’s square footage.

 - Use a rotary spreader to apply quickly and evenly, and to avoid a striped pattern in the grass.

-- Spread the fertilizer in two directions for each application.
+- Spreading a half-rate of fertilizer in two directions for each application helps prevent stripping.

 - Apply fertilizer to dry grass, and water well immediately afterward.

-Growth season occurs during the early to mid fall, when weed competition is minimal, and fertilizing produces healthy roots.
-This timing also allows plants to build up on needed carbohydrate stores with just a moderate amount of top-growth.
+Growth season occurs during the early to mid-fall, when weed competition is minimal, and fertilizing produces healthy roots.
+This timing also allows plants to build upon needed carbohydrate stores with just a moderate amount of top-growth.
 You should divide the annual amount of fertilizer and apply two-thirds in early fall and the remainder in mid to late spring, after the lawn’s initial green-up.
-For low-maintenance lawns, apply 2 pounds of nitrogen per 1,000 square feet.
+For low-maintenance lawns, apply 2 pounds of nitrogen per 1,000 square feet; higher-maintenance lawns may need 3 to 4 pounds of nitrogen per 1,000 square feet.
 This may require an adjustment, given your specific growing environment, soil test results, the lawn’s condition, and the type of fertilizer you use.
 For example, Kentucky bluegrass and Perennial ryegrasses require more fertilizer than the fescues.
 Consult your local Cooperative Extension Service (CSREES) for recommendations.